jessica440/jessica440/README.md

+(work in progress!)

 ### Hi, I'm Jessica 👋
-I used to run my own independent ethical fashion brand, CARBS.
+I used to run my own independent ethical fashion brand, [CARBS](www.wearcarbs.co.uk).
 I now do this as a hobby at the weekends while I'm learning how to code!
 (CARBS was featured in the Asos Fashion Discovery campaign and is stocked in three countries)

 ### Why Coding?